 Bias training can only go so far

 While unconscious bias training is essential and can help reduce some of these biases, it can’t get them all.
 Humans are far too complex and bias is far too nuanced for that.
 As evidenced by the list above (which is only a handful of potential biases).
+Also, language is too nuanced for simple solutions like an inclusive language guide.

 In fact, researchers from Harvard University, the University of Minnesota, and the University of California, Berkeley, took a look at how well various approaches to unconscious bias work.
 They analyzed three main strategies that employers take to promote diversity: